We’ve seen what can happen when you’re the entrepreneur of your own education.

 Hampshire offers a Concentration in Psychoanalytic Studies.
 For undergraduates even to be able to minor in psychoanalytic studies is a rarity.
 For them to be able to shape an individualized course of study in psychoanalytic studies in a manner that parallels or exceeds what would be a major at a more traditional institution is an exceptional opportunity.

 Hampshire creates innovative programs that don't just combine, but transcend, traditional academic disciplines: Culture, Brain, and Development (CBD) looks at human behavior and interactions from neurological, biological, environmental, psychological, and cultural frameworks.

 Media arts and sciences professor Chris Perry was honored at the Academy of Motion Picture Arts and Science's 2014 Scientific and Technical Awards Presentation.
 Perry received a Technical Achievement Award, shared with Peter Huang, Hans Rijpkema, and Joe Mancewicz, for work on the Voodoo application framework.

-For more than two decades, Professor of Literature and Gender Studies Jill Lewis has used education as a powerful tool in the international fight against the devastating spread of the HIV epidemic.
+For more than two decades, Professor Emerita of Literature and Gender Studies Jill Lewis used education as a powerful tool in the international fight against the devastating spread of the HIV epidemic.
 Approaching the issue from cultural and gender-focused perspectives, she has developed and implemented HIV-awareness and -prevention initiatives in parts of North America, Europe, Africa, Asia, and the Caribbean.

-Professor of Peace and World Security Studies (PAWSS) Michael Klare is the author of 13 books on geopolitical topics and a frequent media commentator on international issues of energy and stability.
+Professor Emeritus of Peace and World Security Studies (PAWSS) Michael Klare is the author of 13 books on geopolitical topics and a frequent media commentator on international issues of energy and stability.

 Professor of Biological Anthropology Alan Goodman is a past president of the American Anthropological Association and co-directed the largest public education project on race, entitled "RACE: Are We So Different?"